hamooo90/Running_Tracker_Kotlin/README.md

 # Description
- A Running tracker app that make use of google map api to track user location an draw the path and store them in room database.
+ A Running tracker app that make use of google map api to track user location and draw the path and store them in room database.

 ### Features
 - MVVM